 Repair Café Foundation aims to a) reintroducing the art of repairing to the modern, local communities; b) retaining and spreading repair knowledge and skills; c) to promote social cohesion by bringing together neighbors from very different backgrounds and motives in a setting of inspiring and accessible meetings.

-Fast forward to 2017, where now in the United States alone there are at least 47 operating repair cafes, notwithstanding similar models operating under different names or as standalone events.
+Fast forward to 2020, where globally there are now over two thousand repair cafes on six continents, notwithstanding similar models operating under different names or as standalone events.
 At Repair Cafes around the world people are reminded that there is an alternative to a throwaway culture.